-Make sure to read our Meal Times pamphlet for even more helpful advice.
+Make sure to read our Meal Times (PDF) pamphlet for even more helpful advice.

 How dementia can impact meal time habits and routines

 Healthy eating is important for all of us.
 Sharing meal times with family and friends can provide structure to the day and increase the enjoyment of food.